njmcode/jam-skeleton/README.md

 ESLint is used to provide IDE warnings as appropriate, though no hooks are currently present to prevent lint errors from being committed and pushed.

-Lint rules are StandardJS and ESLint recommended, combined, with the following additions:
+Lint rules are StandardJS and ESLint recommended, combined, with the following warnings added:

- * No `console` statements (will keep output clean over time and help debugging)
+ * Warn for `console` statements apart from `info`, `warn` and `error` (will keep output clean over time, and help debugging)
- * Require dangling comma for multiline declarations (will make adding/removing items from a collection easier)
+ * Warn for semicolons (can be used if you really want to)
- * No semicolons (cleaner code and less typing)
+ * Warn for missing trailing commas in multiline declarations

 ## njmcode's Notes On Game Jamming